philip-mcwhorter/message_generator/README.md

 # Purpose

-## The Purpose of this project is to generate random messages
+## The purpose of this project is to generate random messages